 Guidelines for Independent Study in Art History

 You may request to undertake independent work in your Junior or Senior year, either as ARTH 295 or ARTH 395.
 A maximum of eight credits of such work can be elected during your career at Mount Holyoke.
-Only four credits of 395 may count toward the requirement of two 300-level courses for the major.
 A 3.5 GPA in Art History is required for 395.
 A 295 project is equivalent to one of the Department’s 200-level courses that are explorations of some aspect of Art History.
 A 395 project is equivalent to one of the Department’s advanced seminars and requires significant research and a lengthy term project.
 A 395 project must be preceded by or take place at the same time as a 300-level seminar in Art History.

 To initiate a 295 or 395 Independent Study, you should contact a faculty member with whom you wish to work.
 This optimally needs to be done during the advising/registration period of the semester before the intended independent study.
 You will need to secure a faculty member’s permission to proceed.